pg-ot/virtual_substation_OT/README.md

 A complete virtual substation implementation demonstrating IEC 61850 GOOSE (Generic Object Oriented Substation Event) communication between Protection IED and Breaker IED using libiec61850 library.

+> ⚠️ **Disclaimer**
+>
+> This repository is intended for educational experimentation only.
+The included publisher and subscriber do **not** produce or consume IEC 61850-compliant GOOSE datasets, the configuration revision embedded in the messages diverges from the provided SCL model, and the default heartbeat interval conflicts with the advertised `TimeAllowedToLive`.
+Do not rely on this code for standards-compliant interoperability or any safety-critical application without substantial rework of the data model and implementation.

 ## 🚀 Quick Start

 ```bash